cortesi/godo/README.md

 # godo

-**Fast parallel sandboxes for any Git project**
+Fast, parallel sandboxes for any Git project.

-`godo` spins up fast copy‑on‑write sandboxes (`clonetree` + `git worktree`) so you can run tests, AI code generators, or one‑off tools in parallel without touching your main working copy.
-Copy-on-write means the sandboxes take no extra space, and non-tracked assets like NPM directories or Rust target directories are also cloned quickly.
-When the task finishes, changes are committed to a branch you can merge whenever you like.
+`godo` creates copy-on-write worktrees so you can run tests, generators or one-off tools in isolation.
+Each sandbox is disposable, disk-cheap and mapped to its own branch, letting you merge the results whenever you are ready.

 ---